francksefu/portfolio/README.md

 <!-- GETTING STARTED -->
 ## 💻 Getting Started <a name="getting-started"></a>
-> To do the same as this project, use the template as pattern, after build the same as you in the template.
+> To do the same as this project, use the template as pattern, after build the same as you see in the template.
+Or see and try to write the samethings
-Use the template for the portfolio, you will find it at Fring

 ### Setup
 Clone this repository to your desired folder: